relayr/device-readings-acquirer/readme.md

 **port:** the port of your local InfluxDB instance;

-**norm:** if the readings on the cloud need to be normalized, this is the factor to divide the readings.
+**norm:** if the readings on the cloud need to be normalized, this is the factor to divide the readings;

+**timestamp:** the timestamp in UNIX format expressed in milliseconds from when download the readings.
+If it is not expressed, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value if current timestamp - 3 days.

 #### Notes